LambdaTest/documentation/docs/mantis-integration.md

 <img loading="lazy" src={require('../assets/images/mantis-integration/mantis-integration-12.webp').default} alt="bug icon" width="1365" height="639" className="doc_img"/>

 **Step 4:** After a screenshot is captured, you can annotate any issue or a task with an in-built image editor.
-Once you are done highlighting the bug, click on the button that says “Mark as Bug”.
+Once you are done highlighting the bug, click on the button that says "Mark as Bug".

 <img loading="lazy" src={require('../assets/images/mantis-integration/mark-as-bug.webp').default} alt="mark as bug" width="1365" height="619" className="doc_img"/>

-**Step 5:** As you click on “Mark as Bug” button, a Mantis specific form would open up.
+**Step 5:** As you click on "Mark as Bug" button, a Mantis specific form would open up.
 Fill the fields as per your requirement.

 ---